 families of their own is exciting.
 However, it can also bring sadness in the thought that you are no longer needed, especially if they move away.

 Other aspects of loneliness can result from the senior’s physical health.
-If a senior is no longer able to drive themselves to and from appointments or activities, outings may stop altogether.
+If a senior can no longer drive themselves to and from appointments or activities, outings may stop altogether.
 Some seniors do not have access to transportation because they don’t have support at home.
-Another reason is not wanting to be a burden having to rely on others for rides.
+Another reason is not wanting to be a burden by having to rely on others for rides.
 Having difficulty communicating can also cause seniors to stay home to avoid embarrassment or misunderstandings.

-Seniors with mobility issues may also stay home because they have a fear of falling.
+Seniors with mobility issues may also stay home because they fear falling.
 The fear of falling may keep them glued to their seats to avoid the possibility of falling.
 Lastly, dealing with illness can also cause seniors the inability to participate in activities outside the home.

 Health Impacts of Senior Loneliness

 Did you know that seniors that stay isolated have a higher risk of mental and physical decline as opposed to those who actively participate in social activities?
-In addition, isolated seniors are at greater risk of becoming less active and have high blood pressure.
+In addition, isolated seniors have a greater risk of becoming less active and high blood pressure.
 Isolation may also cause a higher risk of death for seniors.
-As a result, we strongly encourage that seniors participate in social activities and receive the socialization that’s so needed in their daily living.
+As a result, we strongly encourage seniors to participate in social activities and receive the socialization that’s so needed in their daily living.